March is Women’s History Month

 Since \(M\) is an integer matrix with nonzero determinant, it is invertible over the rationals, so \(x = M^{-1} y\) so \(x\) is rational.

-Conversely, if \(x\) is rational, we can factor out the common denominator \(d\) to get \(x = \frac{1}{d} z\) for some \(z \in \mathbb{Z}\).
-We want to show that there exist a positive integer \(n\) such that \[A^n x - x \in \mathbb{Z}^2, \mbox{ i.e., } A^n x \equiv x \mod 1. \]
+Conversely, if \(x\) is rational, we can factor out the common denominator \(d\) of the entries of \(z\) to get \(x = \frac{1}{d} z\) for some \(z \in \mathbb{Z}\).
+Then by linearity \[A^n x - x = \frac{1}{d} (A^n z - z) = \frac{1}{d} (A^n - I) z.\] If the entries of \(A^n - I\) are all multiples of \(d\), then this becomes an integer vector, thus congruent to 0 modulo 1 implying that \(x\) is periodic.
+So we want to show that there exist a positive integer \(n\) such that \[A^n \equiv I \mod d.\]

-We’ll use the pigeonhold principle.
+We’ll use the pigeonhole principle.

 Pigeons: matrices \(A^{n_i}\)